EelcoHoogendoorn/numga/readme.md

 The primary goal of this libray is to support modest dimensional algebras and their applications; although improvements to the support for higher dimensions are welcome.

 numga strives to fuse ga-expressions as much as possible, into single optimized linear operators, in a symbolic manner.
-This permits numga to deduce useful properties; it 'knows' that the product of two quaternions returns a quaternion, not a full multivector.
+This permits numga to deduce useful properties; for example, it 'knows' that the product of two quaternions returns a quaternion, not a full multivector.
 In theory, a compiler like JAX might come to the same conclusion, but even if it did so consistently, it would massively bloat our JAX compilation graphs, and JAX compilation times tend to be already a bottleneck.